Mushara Bush Camp is set on the eastern edge of Etosha National Park.

 Dangerous animals: Moderate Risk

 Security measures: There's a secure parking area, and the main gate is locked at night.
+They have a day and night watchman.

 Fire safety: Each tent has a fire extinguisher.